marlonbernardes/expressive/README.md

 ### Why expressive?

-- Simpler: there are other libraries/frameworks out there that serve a similar purpose (NestJS, tsed, Overnight, inversify-express-utils), but they either have a much steeper learning curve or they are too opinionated in the way you create your app and controllers.
+- There are other libraries/frameworks out there that serve a similar purpose (NestJS, tsed, Overnight, inversify-express-utils), but they either have a much steeper learning curve or they are too opinionated in the way you create your app and controllers.
-- Unopinionated: you take care of creating your express app and server.
 Expressive just provides syntactic sugar so you can create and register the routers in a more elegant way.
 - Almost no external dependencies (technically it only depends directly on `reflect-metadata`).
 The whole codebase (excluding tests) has less than 300 lines of code.
 - Can be gradually adopted: you can use it only for parts of your api, if you desire.